hewner/hewner.github.io/research.md

 ---
 title: Research
-layout: post
+layout: categoryhome
+category: Research
 ---

-# Student Conceptions About the Field of Computer Science
+## Student Conceptions About the Field of Computer Science

 My main current research is about how CS majors think about the field of Computer Science.
 The question I asked in my doctoral research was basically - "how do students think about CS and do they know enough to make good educational decisions?"
 The answer turned out the be that students think about CS in a couple of different ways, but enjoyment of classes (and not particular goals) drives them to make educational decisions.